So, you think your boss is a narcissist.

 Employees have a right to work in comfortable work environments, and when these rights are violated, employees can take action.
 Speaking to a third party expert outside your company can give you some leverage and tips on how to move forward.
 Finally document everything!

-Some great tips from Harvard Business Review
+Some Great Tips From Harvard Business Review

 Principles to Remember